Amsterdam to Zaanse Schans Windmills Tours

 Is Zaanse Schans open during public holidays?

 Zaanse Schans is a residential and working neighborhood, not a theme park or outdoor museum, so you can visit the village 365 days a year, including on public holidays.
-Please note that not all windmills and museums are open on public holidays.
+Please note that windmills and museums may be closed on public holidays.

 Are pets allowed at Zaanse Schans?